foundations-fall-2016/session5/readme.md

 @import url(futura/stylesheet.css);
 ```

-Note - this requires an additional call to the server to fetch the additional css when the browser renders the file.
+Note - To convert fonts to web formats see [Font Squirrel](https://www.fontsquirrel.com/tools/webfont-generator).
+This requires an additional call to the server to fetch the additional css when the browser renders the file.

 ```css
 header h1 {